irfanhakim-as/linux-wiki/topics/plasma-desktop.md

 ### Spectacle-like Window Management

-This adds shortcuts that would make managing and moving application windows similar to the third-party macOS application, Spectacle.
+This adds shortcuts that would make managing and moving windows on the desktop behave similarly to the third-party window management utility on macOS, [Spectacle](https://github.com/eczarny/spectacle).

 1. Launch the **System Settings** application.